MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxgetenablethreadpool.md

 ---

 # required metadata
-title: "rxGetEnableThreadPool function (RevoScaleR) | Microsoft Docs"
+title: "rxGetEnableThreadPool function (RevoScaleR) "
 description: " Gets or sets the current state of the thread pool (in a ready state or created ad hoc). "
 keywords: "(RevoScaleR), rxGetEnableThreadPool, rxSetEnableThreadPool, iteration"
 author: "heidisteen"